 Alex Perriello, CEO of the Realogy Franchise Group

-Over his 38-year career, Perriello rose from real estate agent to become the most senior executive in the Realogy Franchise Group, the largest real estate organization in the world.
-This placed Perriello at the head of more real estate brands - Better Homes and Gardens Real Estate, Century 21, Coldwell Banker, ERA and Sotheby’s International Realty - than any other person.
-John Peyton succeeded Perriello when he stepped down on April 1, 2017.
+Over 38 years, Perriello rose from real estate agent to the highest senior executive rank at the largest real estate organization in the world, Realogy.
+As head of Realogy Franchise Group, whose brands included Better Homes and Gardens Real Estate, Century 21, Coldwell Banker, ERA and Sotheby’s International Realty in his tenure, Perriello led more real estate brands than any other person.

 Dale Stinton, CEO of the National Association of Realtors (NAR)

-After serving for 24 years in various executive positions at NAR, including chief financial officer, Stinton was CEO for 12 years, making him the longest-tenured chief executive in NAR’s 109-year history.
-Bob Goldberg succeeded him in 2017 when Stinton retired.
+Stinton is the longest tenured chief executive in NAR’s over 100-year history.
+After serving 24 years in various executive positions, including chief financial officer, Stinton served as CEO for 12 years.
 He is remembered as the executive that introduced a business-minded approach to the nonprofit world of NAR.